bcgsc/mavis/docs/source/pipeline.rst

 Running MAVIS using a Job Scheduler
 ---------------------------------------

-The default setup and main 'pipeline' step of MAVIS is set up to use a job scheduler on a compute cluster.
-Two schedulers are currently
-supported: :term:`SLURM` and :term:`SGE`.
-Using the pipeline step will generate submission scripts and a wrapper bash script for the user to execute on their cluster head node.
+The default setup and main 'pipeline' step of MAVIS is set up to use a :ref:`dep-job-schedulers` job scheduler on a compute cluster. will generate submission scripts and a wrapper bash script for the user to execute on their cluster head node.

 .. figure:: _static/pipeline_options.svg